aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabels/_index.md

 ```

 Represents the format string for the TickLabels object.

+**Remarks**

 The formatting string is same as a custom format string setting to a cell.
 For example, "$0".

 **Returns:**
 java.lang.String